ncphillips/blog/content/post/what-s-new-in-jekyll-3-4-0.md

 {“name”=>”Forestry”, “items”=>[{“name”=>”Scott”, “company”=>”Forestry”}, {“name”=>”Jordan”, “company”=>”Forestry”}], “size”=>2}{“name”=>”Github”, “items”=>[{“name”=>”Parker”, “company”=>”Github”}], “size”=>1}
 ```

-Using a Liquid expression 'company' we can now create a list of members grouped by the company they work for
+Using a Liquid expression "company" we can now create a list of members grouped by the company they work for

 ```

-{% assign groups = site.members | group_by_exp: 'items', "items.company" %}
+{% assign groups = site.members | group_by_exp: "items", "items.company" %}
 {% for group in groups %}
     <h3>{{ group.name }}</h3>